larsiusprime/StealMyIdeas/luddites_in_space/article.md

 Galactica.

-There's a cool game idea in here somewhere, and I like the subversive message that the ever-forwards march of technology has a lot more downsides than we're ready to admit.
+There's a cool game idea in here somewhere, and I like the subversive message that the ever-forwards march of technology has a more downsides than we're ready to admit.

 The term "Luddite" is a general epithet deployed against anyone who has a